Get insider access

 Build Quality

-The Audeze Maxwell's build quality is great.
-These premium over-ears are made of a combination of materials and feel more sturdy than the Audeze Penrose Wireless and Audeze Mobius.
+The Audeze Maxwell have a great build quality.
+These premium over-ears are made of a combination of materials and feel more sturdy than the Audeze Penrose Wireless or the Audeze Mobius.
 The faux leather ear cups are spacious, deep, and detachable.
 The headband frame is also reinforced with metal, while the headband is made from leather.
-That said, each time you readjust the headband, it leaves behind leathery residue, and there are only three adjustment levels, which can make it harder to get a good fit.
-That said, this design isn't meant to be adjusted over and over again, and once you get a good fit, you won't have to adjust it again.
+That said, each time you readjust the headband, it leaves behind leathery residue.
+There are only three adjustment levels, which can make it harder to get a good fit.
+This design isn't meant to be adjusted repeatedly, though, and once you get a good fit, you won't have to adjust it again.

 6.0